 SMSF auditors are aware that valuations for these types of property include special assumptions about the condition of the building/s when complete.

-There may be a risk in accepting these assumptions at audit, but it is both impractical and potentially impossible for the valuation to include verification of every feature of the property that may impact future development of the site.
+There may be a risk in accepting these assumptions at audit.
+Still, it is both impractical and potentially impossible for the valuation to include verification of every feature of the property that may impact the site’s future development.

 Other risks that can have a material impact on the valuation include: